CodingStudiosUK/tiggrsClock-rebuild/README.md

 # tiggrsClock-rebuild
-A remake of of Tiggr's clock (aka to O'clock) from http://gerbil.org/oclock/
+A remake of of Tiggr's clock (aka the O'clock) from http://gerbil.org/oclock/

 ##Note
 The majority of the code here was written by @bigben2401